glav/CognitiveServicesFluentApi/Wiki/ComputerVision.md

 var isFirstOpFinished = status.First().OperationState == FluentApi.Core.Operations.OperationStateType.CompletedSuccessfully;
 ```

-This queries the operation status endpoint once for each RecognizeText action to retrieve the status of the operations.
+This queries the operation status endpoint once for each ReadImage action to retrieve the status of the operations.
 That status object will contain
 an OperationState property which can be one of the following values:
 * NotStarted
 * BadRequest